 my-pagerduty: name: preconfigured-pagerduty-action-type actionTypeId: .pagerduty config: apiUrl: https://test.host secrets: routingKey: testroutingkey

-apiURL, a string that corresponds to API URL.
+- A URL string that corresponds to API URL.

-secrets defines sensitive information for the action type.
+Secrets defines sensitive information for the action type.

-routingKey, a string that corresponds to Integration Key.
+- A string that corresponds to Integration Key.

-PagerDuty actions have the following properties:
+PagerDuty actions have the following properties.

 The perceived severity of on the affected system.
 This can be one of